scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 was simply declared as ``Raster(data)`` and the corresponding, automatically generated visual representation of this object shows that the array is a part of the Mandelbrot set.
-Our object merely holds the supplied Numpy array which may be easily accessed via the ``.data`` attribute.
+Our object merely holds the supplied Numpy array which remains easily accessed via the ``.data`` attribute.
 In part **B** of Figure :ref:`layout` we have an example of a ``Curve`` containing a cross section of the two-dimensional array.